 Cabinet makers make or repair items of furniture, either individually by hand, or on a large scale, using machines.
 They may specialise in, for example, restoring antique furniture or in assembling modern units, including kitchens, for the mass market.
 Mostly they use hardwoods such as oak, walnut or teak.
-Sometimes they use other materials such as plastic, metal, glass, leather and fabric.
+Sometimes they incorporate other materials such as plastic, metal, glass, leather and fabric into their products.

 The Work